ballerina-lang/connectors/googlespreadsheet/samples/googlespreadsheet/README.md

-# Google Spread sheet Connector Samples
+# Google Spread Sheet Connector Samples

 This repo consists of the samples that can be referred in using the Ballerina Google Spread Sheet Connector.